-The inception of Log Cabin Hideaways was in 1988 with the purchase of 120 acres of land from Potlatch Corporation.
-We were attracted to the parcel because of its remote nature and the fact that it was bordered on three sides by the Superior National Forest and on the other by the Boundary Waters Canoe Area Wilderness.
-Our plan was to build a cabin here and market it to people looking to experience life in a log cabin in a secluded, wilderness setting.
-We figured if we built it, "they would come".
-If not, we could always sell it.
-At this time, water-access-only back land was dirt cheap by comparison to today's prices and few could understand why we would want it.
+Steve and Liz, founders of Log Cabin Hideaways, started the business in 1988 with the purchase of 120 acres of land from Potlatch Corporation.
+They were attracted to the parcel because of its remote nature and the fact that it was bordered on three sides by the Superior National Forest and on the other by the Boundary Waters Canoe Area Wilderness.

-The first cabin on Triangle Lake was begun in the spring of 1989.
-The logs for this cabin were a “gift” from a bad thunderstorm in July of 1987.
-The storm blew over a couple of hundred trees on our homestead property and they became the logs and lumber for the cabin.
-Without the storm it is doubtful we could have afforded to start the project.
+What is now known as the Triangle Lake Cabin was begun in the spring of 1989.
+The logs for this cabin were apparently a “gift” from a bad thunderstorm in July of 1987.
+The storm blew over a couple of hundred trees on the homestead property and they became the logs and lumber for the cabin.
+Without the storm.
+Steve and Liz think it would have been doubtful they could have afforded to start the project.
 With the help of many friends, the logs were peeled, scribed, the cabin disassembled and transported across the ice to its present location on Triangle Lake.